 - Texas Property Code 94.251: Texas Property Code covering landlord retaliation for manufactured homes.

-This article explains what a landlord's lien is.
+This article explains what a residential landlord's lien is.

 This article discusses your rights to repairs as a tenant.